abdurraufraihan/blogapi/README.md

 }
 ```
 ##### DELETE api/v1/categories/1
-this will delete category one and response back 204 not content
+this will delete category one and response back 204 no content

 ##### GET api/v1/tags
 response body: